viega/hatrack/src/README.md

 it's possible to have enough activity that individual threads get starved.
 Wait freedom removes that restriction; all threads are guaranteed to make progress independent of the others.
-Of our algorithms, *witchhat* and *woolhat* are fully wait free.
-Actually, all our hash tables except for duncecap have fully wait free read (get) operations.
+Of our algorithms, *witchhat*, *woolhat* and *crown* are fully wait free.
+Actually, all our hash tables except for *duncecap* have fully wait free read (get) operations.
 And our lock free variants are mostly wait-free, except under exceptional conditions-- the work to convert them to full wait-freedom is small, and has no practical performance impact.

 ### Parallelizability